xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 {--------------------------------------------------------------}
 ```

-The structure of Expression, of  course,  parallels  what  we did
+The structure of `Expression`, of  course,  parallels  what  we did
 before,  so  we  shouldn't have too much  trouble  debugging  it.
 There's  been  a  SIGNIFICANT  development, though, hasn't there?
-Procedures Add and Subtract went away!
+Procedures `Add` and `Subtract` went away!
 The reason  is  that  the
 action to be taken  requires  BOTH arguments of the operation.
 I
 could have chosen to retain the procedures and pass into them the
-value of the expression to date,  which  is Value.
+value of the expression to date,  which  is `Value`.
 But it seemed
-cleaner to me to  keep  Value as strictly a local variable, which
+cleaner to me to  keep  `Value` as strictly a local variable, which
-meant that the code for Add and Subtract had to be moved in line.
+meant that the code for `Add` and `Subtract` had to be moved in line.
 This result suggests  that,  while the structure we had developed
 was nice and  clean  for our simple-minded translation scheme, it
 probably  wouldn't do for use with lazy  evaluation.
 That's  a
 little tidbit we'll probably want to keep in mind for later.

 OK,  did the translator work?
 Then let's  take  the  next  step.
-It's not hard to  figure  out what procedure Term should now look
+It's not hard to  figure  out what procedure `Term` should now look
 like.
-Change every call to GetNum in function  Expression  to  a
+Change every call to `GetNum` in function  `Expression`  to  a
-call to Term, and then enter the following form for Term:
+call to `Term`, and then enter the following form for Term:

 ```delphi
 {---------------------------------------------------------------}